Cascata del Serpente: Geography

 In summer the small lake underlying the main drop is a popular bathing place.

 History

-In the past the waterfall was named Cascata delle Cheucie, ad only the small lake was referred as del Serpente (of the snake).
+In the past the waterfall was named Cascata delle Cheucie, and only the small lake was referred as del Serpente (of the snake).

 The abundant waters of torrente Masone were used for many purposes and is still possible to recognize ruins of a big mill located near the junction of torrente Masone and the Stura.
 Closer to the waterfalls are located remains of Cartiera Savoi, an ancient paper mill moved by freshwater.

 Hiking and canyoning

 The waterfalls can be easily reached from Masone centre by car or with a 30 minutes walk.
-A foothpath links the waterfall with Bric del Dente and the Po/Ligurian Sea water divide.
+A footpath links the waterfall with Bric del Dente and the Po/Ligurian Sea water divide.

 A canyoning itinerary partially equipped as via ferrata flanks the main drop as well as the minor ones.